About the Standard

 It provides assurance that tree planting, habitat restoration and agroforestry practices are protecting, restoring, and enhancing biodiversity.

-The Standard applies the tried and tested expertise of the global botanical community, with the knowledge of local communities, to tree planting and restoration sites across the world.
+The Standard applies the tried and tested expertise of the global biodiversity community, with the knowledge of local communities, to tree planting and restoration sites across the world.

 Achieving better biodiversity outcomes